2001 Austrian Grand Prix: Race

 Over the next four laps, Montoya held off attempts from Michael Schumacher to overtake.
-On the 14th lap, Trulli was shown a black flag to inform him he had been disqualified from the race because he ignored the red light to indicate that the pit lane was closed.
+On the 14th lap, Trulli was shown a black flag to inform him he had been disqualified from the race because he ignored the red light to indicate that the pit lane was closed and going into the queue behind the safety car.
 The top six drivers were covered by two seconds at the start of lap 16.
-As the field drove towards turn two, Michael Schumacher drew alongside Montoya on the right going into the turn and then steered left for the corner itself.
-Montoya braked later than Michael Schumacher and went off the racing line to block on the dirty part of the circuit, causing him to run into the gravel trap with the latter trapped to his left.
-Michael Schumacher ran wide onto some grass; he dropped to sixth and Montoya seventh.
+As the field drove towards turn two, Michael Schumacher drew alongside Montoya on the right going into the turn and then steered left for the corner itself, putting Montoya on the track's centre.
+Montoya braked later than Michael Schumacher, locked his rear tyres and went off the racing line to block on the dirty part of the circuit, causing him to run into the gravel trap with the latter trapped to his left.
+Michael Schumacher ran wide onto some grass to avoid colliding with Montoya; he dropped to sixth and Montoya seventh.
 Barrichello took the lead with Verstappen second and Coulthard third.
 Bernoldi retired in the garage with a hydraulic system failure on lap 17 as Burti was overtaken by his teammate Alesi for 12th.
 Six laps later, after dropping away from Barrichello, Verstappen made the first of two pit stops, rejoining the circuit in seventh.
 In the meantime, Michael Schumacher set a series of fast lap times to get closer to Panis.
-He overtook Panis around the inside for fourth on lap 25.
+He lost momentum behind Panis but overtook him around the inside for fourth on lap 25.

 On lap 26, Marques pulled off to the side of the track to retire with a gearbox failure.
 Two laps later, Michael Schumacher caught Räikkönen, slipstreamed him and made a pass for third place going into Gosser corner with no counter-challenge.
 On the same lap, Alesi overtook de la Rosa for 10th and Button got ahead of Burti for 12th on the lap after.
 By lap 35, Michael Schumacher set a new official track record of 1 minute and 11.179 seconds as he drew to within a second of Coulthard in second.
 Panis ran wide on the entry to the final corner at the end of the following lap and gave Montoya fifth.
 At this point, Coulthard and Michael Schumacher lapped half a second faster than race leader Barrichello as Michael Schumacher came to within a tenth of a second of Coulthard.
 Two more retirements occurred during this stage of the Grand Prix: Alonso had a gearbox fault on the 39th lap and Montoya stopped on an escape road with a loss of hydraulic pressure two laps later.